rlenglet/openfaucet/docs/controller.rst

     Release any resources used to manage the connection that was just lost.

+    All operations that are still pending when this method is called back are cancelled silently.

     :param reason: The reason why the connection was lost, as a :class:`~twisted.python.failure.Failure` that wraps a
       :class:`~twisted.internet.error.ConnectionDone` or